Sebastián Báez: 2024–2025: First Rio repeat champion, Latin American No. 1, top 20, 100th win

 Following the 2024 Australian Open where he reached a Grand Slam third round for the second time in his career, he moved to a new career-high into the top 25 in the singles rankings.

 As the defending champion, at the 2024 Córdoba Open, he reached the semifinals for a second consecutive year but lost to qualifier Luciano Darderi.
 Seeded fifth, he reached the biggest final of his career at the 2024 Rio Open defeating fourth seed and compatriot Francisco Cerúndolo.
 He won his fifth and biggest title defeating qualifier and first time ATP finalist, compatriot Mariano Navone.
-As a result he moved to a new career-high ranking of world No. 21 on 26 February 2024.
+As a result, he moved to a new career-high ranking of world No. 21 on 26 February 2024.

 The following week, at the 2024 Chile Open he won his second title of the season defeating home favorite Alejandro Tabilo.
 Báez became the Latin American No. 1 player when he reached a new career-high ranking in the top 20 of world No. 19 on 4 March 2024, overtaking Francisco Cerúndolo.
 He was one of only 20 Argentines ever to reach said heights.

 Seeded fifth again at the 2025 Rio Open, Báez reached back-to-back finals becoming just the third player to reach multiple finals in tournament history after Diego Schwartzman and Carlos Alcaraz.
-He successfully defended his title against Alexandre Muller to become the first Rio champion to win the title twice, and in consecutive years.
-At the next Golden Swing tournament 2025 Chile Open, Báez reached the quarterfinals defeating his compatriot Francisco Comesana with whom he shares the same coach.
+He successfully defended his title against Alexandre Müller to become the first Rio champion to win the title twice, and in consecutive years.
+At the next Golden Swing tournament 2025 Chile Open, Báez reached the quarterfinals defeating his compatriot Francisco Comesaña with whom he shares the same coach.
 Next he defeated Damir Džumhur to reach the semifinals.
 Baez went on to reach back-to-back finals recording his 100th career win in the process, over compatriot Camilo Ugo Carabelli, the first South American, born in the 2000s, to accomplish the feat.